01 of 07

 There is a fine restaurant is at the center of the park, but if all fails there is always Tayto Crisps.Continue to 7 of 7 below.

 Unplanned Animal Encounters in Ireland - Some Words of Warning!

-While all the attractions named before can be considered safe, the same can not always be said of animal encounters in the wild, at the roadside, or on the beach.
+While all the attractions named before can be considered safe, the same can not always be said of animal encounters in the wild, or along the side of the road, or on the beach.
 Ireland does indeed have some dangerous animals, so you might want to read up on those.